How can I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instances?

 You can use Performance Insights to identify the exact queries that are running on the instance and causing high CPU usage.
 First, enable Performance Insights for MySQL.
 Then, you can use Performance Insights to optimize your workload after consulting with your DBA.

 To see which database engines that you can use with Performance Insights, see Monitoring with Performance Insights on Amazon RDS.

 Using queries to detect the cause of CPU utilization in the workload

 Before you can optimize your workload, you must identify the problematic query.
 You can run the following queries while the high CPU issue is occurring to identify the root cause of the CPU utilization.
-Then, you can optimize your workload to reduce your CPU usage.
+Then, optimize your workload to reduce your CPU usage.

 SHOW FULL PROCESSLIST;